coding-MJ-dev/Fullstack_AI_project/README.md

 Do you want to boost your knowledge?

 This quiz-generating AI will help with your studies.
 You can simply upload documents or Wikipedia articles to check your understanding.

+: Gathering a data from Wikipedia or uploaded document and making a quiz based on the data : data engineering

+###

+## Investigate webpage AI ##

+Use this chatbot to ask questions about content on a website.

+Investigate webpage AI designed to analyze and extract information from webpages.

+###

 ## File search AI ##

 : Quickly and accurately understand and summarize document contents using AI.

 : By using this AI chatbot, it will reads documents (.txt, .pdf, .docx, etc.) and promptly answers any questions about the document.

+###

 ## Secure AI ##